-- (e) If a bypass of control equipment occurs, that such bypass is necessary to prevent loss of life, personal injury, or severe property damage; and - $\frac{(f)}{(s)}$ ) $\frac{(4)}{(s)}$ Excess emissions that occur due to $\underline{an}$ upset((s)) or malfunction((s)) during ((routine)) $\underline{a}$ startup or shutdown $\underline{event}$ are treated as $\underline{an}$ upset((s)) or malfunction((s)) under subsection (5) of this section. - ((4) Maintenance.
-Excess emissions during scheduled maintenance may be considered unavoidable if the source reports as required by WAC 173-400-108 and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices.)) - (5) Excess emissions due to $\underline{an}$ upset(( $\underline{s}$ )) or equipment malfunction(( $\underline{s}$ )) will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates $\underline{to}$ the permitting authority that: - (a) The event was not caused by poor or inadequate design, operation, maintenance, or any other reasonably preventable condition; - (b) The event was not of a recurring pattern indicative of inadequate design, operation, or maintenance; - (c) When the operator knew or should have known that an emission standard or other permit condition was being exceeded, the operator took immediate and appropriate corrective action in a manner consistent with safety and good air pollution control practice for minimizing emissions during the event, taking into account the total emissions impact of the corrective action((, including)).
-Actions taken could include slowing or shutting down the emission unit as necessary to minimize emissions((, when the operator knew or should have known that an emission standard or permit condition was being exceeded; and)); - (d) If the emitting equipment could not be shutdown during the malfunction to prevent the loss of life, prevent personal injury or severe property damage, or to minimize overall emissions, repairs were made in an expeditious fashion; - (e) All emission monitoring systems and pollution control systems were kept operating to the extent possible unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage( $(\cdot, \cdot)$ ): - $((\frac{(e)}{(e)}))$ (f) The amount and duration of the excess emissions (including any bypass) were minimized to the maximum extent possible; and - (g) All practicable steps were taken to minimize the impact of the excess emissions on ambient air quality.
+- (e) If a bypass of control equipment occurs, that such bypass is necessary to prevent loss of life, personal injury, or severe property damage; and - $\frac{(f)}{(f)}$)) $\frac{(4)}{(f)}$ Excess emissions that occur due to \underline{an} upset((\underline{s})) or malfunction((\underline{s})) during (($\underline{routine}$)) \underline{a} startup or shutdown \underline{period} are treated as \underline{an} upset((\underline{s})) or malfunction((\underline{s})) under subsection (5) of this section. - ((4) Maintenance.
+Excess emissions during scheduled maintenance may be considered unavoidable if the source reports as required by WAC 173 400 108 and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices.)) - (5) Excess emissions due to an upset((\mathfrak{s})) or equipment malfunction((\mathfrak{s})) will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates to the permitting authority that: - (a) The event was not caused by poor or inadequate design, operation, maintenance, or any other reasonably preventable condition; - (b) The event was not of a recurring pattern indicative of inadequate design, operation, or maintenance;

+- standard or other permit condition was being exceeded, the operator took immediate and appropriate corrective action in a manner consistent with safety and good air pollution control practice for minimizing emissions during the event, taking into account the total emissions impact of the corrective action((, including)).
+Actions taken could include slowing or smalling down the emission unit as necessary to minimize emissions((, when the operator knew or should have known that an emission standard or permit condition was being exceeded; and)). - (d) If the emitting equipment could not be shutdown during the malfunction to prevent the loss of life, prevent personal injury or severe property damage, or to minimize overall emissions, repairs were made in an expeditious fashion; - (e) All emission monitoring systems and pollution control systems were kept operating to the extent possible unless their shutdown was necessary to prevent loss of life, personal injury, or severe property $damage((\cdot, \cdot));$ - $((\frac{(e)}{(e)}))$ The amount and duration of the excess emissions (including any bypass) were minimized to the maximum extent possible; and

+(g) All practicable steps were taken to minimize the impact of the excess emissions on ambient air quality.